spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

         cur = self.conn.cursor()

-        # get list of possible workout ids
+        # Query the databse
         cur.execute(f"SELECT power FROM {table_name};")

-        # Get the id numbers and convert to string
+        # Get the result
         results = cur.fetchall()

         # extract the list of tuples
         results_list = [x[0] for x in results]

+        # return the average
         return mean(results_list)

     def get_avg_cadence_from_ride_log_table(self, table_name):

         cur = self.conn.cursor()

-        # get list of possible workout ids
+        # Query the databse
         cur.execute(f"SELECT cadence FROM {table_name};")

-        # Get the id numbers and convert to string
+        # Get the result
         results = cur.fetchall()

         # extract the list of tuples
         results_list = [x[0] for x in results]

         return mean(results_list)
 ```
-The methods are pretty basic, they query the watabase then unpack the results and return a numeric value.
+The methods are pretty basic, they query the database then unpack the results and return a numeric value.
 These methods are called within a print statement placed after the main loop in the start_workout() method.
+This is the call to these methods:
 ```
 # after the main loop ends, display ride values to the user
         print(